benfielding74/apprentice-portfolio/content/posts/miscellaneous.md

   ping:
     entryPoint: "traefik"

-Changed was applied in sandbox and MR merged with no comment.
+Change was applied in sandbox and MR merged with no comment.
 Then I rolled out in all non prod envs.
 Everything up to stage is handled in gitlab ci/cd with stage and prod being handled in Jenkins still (SDP issue).

+ami-refresh project